PACE-challenge/pacechallenge.org/2025/index.md

 **Is there a leaderboard for submissions where students are the main contributors?** <br>
 Yes.
 For each problem and track there is a global ranking as well as a student ranking, that is, 8 leaderboards in total.
 The student ranking is only eligible for submission where students are the main contributors, for example, teams of student being part of a student project.
 These student groups may be supervised by non-student people as long as the students are the main contributors.
-If your submission is eligible for the student ranking, please send a short mail to the [program committee](#program-committee) <br>
+If your submission is eligible for the student ranking, please send a short mail to the [program committee](#program-committee). <br>

 **Are external solvers allowed?** <br>
 The use of external solvers such as ILP solvers, SAT solvers, etc, is allowed and encouraged, provided they are non-commercial and not subject to licenses that restrict the free distribution of your solvers. <br>